Qubit-centric Transformer for Surface Code Decoding: Abstract

 \section{Abstract}

-For reliable large-scale quantum computation, a quantum error correction (QEC) scheme must effectively resolve physical errors to protect logical information.
-Leveraging recent advances in deep learning, neural network-based decoders have emerged as a promising approach to enhance the reliability of QEC.
-We propose the \textit{Hierarchical Qubit-Merging Transformer (HQMT)}, a novel and general decoding framework that explicitly leverages the structural graph of stabilizer codes to learn error correlations across multiple scales.
-Our architecture first computes attention locally on structurally related groups of stabilizers and then systematically merges these qubit-centric representations to build a global view of the error syndrome.
-The proposed HQMT achieves substantially lower logical error rates for surface codes by integrating a dedicated \textit{qubit-merging layer} within the transformer architecture.
-Across various code distances, HQMT significantly outperforms previous neural network-based QEC decoders as well as a powerful belief propagation with ordered statistics decoding (BP+OSD) baseline.
-This hierarchical approach provides a scalable and effective framework for surface code decoding, advancing the realization of reliable quantum computing.
+For reliable large-scale quantum computation, quantum error correction (QEC) is essential to protect logical information distributed across multiple physical qubits.
+Taking advantage of recent advances in deep learning, neural network-based decoders have emerged as a promising approach to improve the reliability of QEC.
+We propose the qubit-centric transformer (QCT), a novel and universal QEC decoder based on a transformer architecture with a qubit-centric attention mechanism.
+Our decoder transforms input syndromes from the stabilizer domain into qubit-centric tokens via a specialized embedding strategy.
+These qubit-centric tokens are processed through attention layers to effectively identify the underlying logical error.
+Furthermore, we introduce a graph-based masking method that incorporates the topological structure of quantum codes, enforcing attention toward relevant qubit interactions.
+Across various code distances for surface codes, QCT achieves state-of-the-art decoding performance, significantly outperforming existing neural decoders and the belief propagation (BP) with ordered statistics decoding (OSD) baseline.
+Notably, QCT achieves a high threshold of $18.1$\% under depolarizing noise, which closely approaches the theoretical bound of $18.9\%$ and surpasses both the BP+OSD and the minimum-weight perfect matching~(MWPM) thresholds.
+This qubit-centric approach provides a scalable and robust framework for surface code decoding, advancing the path toward fault-tolerant quantum computing.